mildbeard/gal/README.md

 "Extrinsic" words are title case or Pascal case with underscores between multiple words.
 This applies to Variable_Names, Method_Names, Class_Names and so on.

 The gal compiler is case agnostic.
-If you use the variable names X or x, it will consider them to be the same.
+If you use the variable names X or x, it may or may not consider them to be the same.
 You can expect the output code generator for your target language to apply a case convention that makes sense for that target language.
+Case consistency is recommended.

 ## automated testing